 Be Prepared: Looming Employer Mandates in the Healthcare Law

-The Suntan Tax: First Tax Increase in the New Healthcare Law
+The Suntan Tax: First Tax Increase in the Healthcare Law

 The tanning tax was added very late to the healthcare bill without any analysis of how it would affect the indoor tanning industry, comprised primarily of small businesses.
-On July 1, 2010 a new tax amounting to a 10 percent increase in the cost of doing business takes effect; making it even harder for these businesses to operate in this difficult economy.
+On July 1, 2010 a 10 percent tax increase in the cost of doing business took effect; making it even harder for these businesses to operate in this difficult economy.

 The Small Business Response to the Administration’s Healthcare Reform Promotion

 The White House’s website has a section where you can “find out what health insurance reform would mean for you and your family.”
 It then asks you to pick your situation (e.g. “I am a small-business owner”) and walks through a Q and A. The answers provided by the president for small businesses don’t exhibit what we believe are a fair representation of the facts and real impact on small-business owners.

 The Kaiser Family Research Foundation – Healthcare Reform Gateway

 A leader in health policy and communications, the Kaiser Family Foundation is a non-profit, private operating foundation focusing on the major healthcare issues facing the U.S., as well as the U.S. role in global health policy.